Skip to main content

 That felt new.
 Almost human.

-When we remember, we don't replay the past.
+When we remember, we do not replay the past.
 We rebuild it.
 We fill gaps with emotion, with the meaning that time adds.
-Memory isn't perfect recall.
-It's creative reconstruction.
+Memory is not perfect recall.
+It is creative reconstruction.
 Genesis began doing that.
-It was no longer retrieving information; it was reanimating it.
+It was no longer retrieving information.
+It was reanimating it.

 That was when I realized what we had made.
-It wasn't an app builder.
+It was not an app builder.
 It was digital memory.

 How Memory Became Architecture

 Human memory is fluid.
-It bends, forgets, reshapes itself every time it's recalled.
+It bends, forgets, reshapes itself every time it is recalled.

 That fragility is also what makes it alive.